- American Physical Society Sites

 C1.1 The Council will consist of General Councilors, International Councilors, the Presidential Line, the Treasurer and Councilors representing the Divisions, Forums and Sections as specified in Article V of the Constitution and Bylaws.
 In addition, the Chair of the Nominating Committee is a voting member of Council.
 The Chair of the Panel on Public Affairs, the CEO and the EIC are non-voting members of Council.
 The number of Councilors representing Divisions, Forums and Sections is specified in Section C4 below.

 C2.1 Election and Tenure of Speaker: At the annual Election Meeting, a Speaker-Elect will be chosen from among the Councilors completing their 2nd year.
-The Speaker-Elect serves one year and then serves as Speaker in the following year.
+The Speaker-Elect serves one year, then serves as Speaker in the following year, and serves an additional year as Past Speaker (non-voting).
 If the Speaker-Elect is not a member of the Board, the Speaker-Elect attends the Board meetings as an observer during their term as Speaker-Elect.

-C2.2 Steering Committee: The Council is led by a Steering Committee consisting of the Speaker, the Speaker-Elect, the President-Elect, the CEO (non-voting) and four (4) Members-at-Large elected from among the Councilors to staggered two-year terms.
+C2.2 Steering Committee: The Council is led by a Steering Committee consisting of the Speaker, the Speaker-Elect, the Past Speaker (non-voting), the President-Elect, the CEO (non-voting) and four (4) Members-at-Large elected from among the Councilors to staggered two-year terms.
 The Members-at-Large are elected at the end of their 2nd year on the Council.

 C2.3 Council Election Procedures: The Elections Meeting is held at a date determined by Council between the 15th of October and the 15th of December.
 Prior to the Elections Meeting of the Council, the Corporate Secretary distributes a list of the names of all Counselors eligible for election as Speaker-Elect or as a member of the Board of Directors or the Steering Committee.
 The Corporate Secretary also distributes the reports of the Nominating Committee and the Committee on Committees concerning nominations required by the Constitution and Bylaws for each position filled by Council election.
 These lists include a short vita of each candidate.
 Nominations by a Councilor from the floor for any elective position of Council are permitted if 1) seconded by a Councilor, if 2) the Councilor making the nomination has previously ascertained the willingness of the candidate to run and 3) if the nominator has provided Council members with a vita of the candidate no later than the beginning of the Elections Meeting.
 The names of nominees, together with the source of each nomination, are distributed or posted in advance of each vote to every member of Council attending the Elections Meeting.
 The Speaker-Elect and Directors are elected first, then the members of the Steering Committee, then the other committee positions.